 Dyslexia Awareness Month is held during the month of October.
 Each year, IDA aims to raise awareness of the signs and symptoms of dyslexia and offer resources to parents, teachers and individuals with dyslexia.
-As we embark on Dyslexia Awareness Month 2014, we are continuing our 2013 awareness campaign: Unlocking Dyslexia.
+As we embarked on Dyslexia Awareness Month 2014, we continued our 2013 awareness campaign: Unlocking Dyslexia.

 In 2013, we decided to raise the bar and provide a resource kit to each and every public elementary school in the United States.
 The purpose of the kit was to help raise awareness, share best practices, and be a resource to the school’s administration and staff.

-This year, in response to overwhelming requests by parents for useful information to help their children meet the challenges of dyslexia and thrive in school as well as life, we are dedicating the 2014 campaign to families.
-Every dollar raised will help to provide handbooks to families across the world.
+This year, in response to overwhelming requests by parents for useful information to help their children meet the challenges of dyslexia and thrive in school as well as life, we dedicated the 2014 campaign to families.
+Every dollar raised helps to provide handbooks to families across the world.

 1 Dollar.
 1 Handbook.
 1 Family.